IT Outsourcing Readiness Assessment: Quick Checklist

 Clearly, the outsourcing project type will largely dictate what IT skill sets you’ll need.
 But beyond that you should also carefully consider:

 Which outsourcing service model will work best for your case?
-There are three main options — staff augmentation, managed team, and managed project.
+There are three main options — Staff Augmentation, Dedicated Team, and Fixed-price Project.
 Each one has its own merits.
 You can learn more about the differences between these three outsourcing service models from our previous post.

-At this point, you need to sharpen and formalize your overall project vision and goals, so that you could communicate these to IT outsourcing vendors and receive relevant suggestions on team composition, additional roles, or, in case of a managed project— budgets and timelines.
+At this point, you need to sharpen and formalize your overall project vision and goals, so that you could communicate these to IT outsourcing vendors and receive relevant suggestions on team composition, additional roles, or, in case of a Fixed-price Project— budgets and timelines.

 Operational Assessment